chainguard-images/images/images/sqlpad/README.md

 ---
 <!--monopod:end-->

-A minimal wolf-based image for sqlpad, which is a web application for generating and running SQL queries and visualizing the results.
+A minimal Wolfi-based image for sqlpad, which is a web application for generating and running SQL queries and visualizing the results.
 For more information, please refer to the [applications documentation](https://github.com/sqlpad/sqlpad) on github.

 ## Get It!